Use HostPath volumes

 Process overview

-After a pod is scheduled to a target node, the kubelet on that node mounts the HostPath volume before the container starts.
-The kubelet validates and prepares the host path defined in path based on the type specified in the hostPath configuration.
+After a pod is scheduled to a node, the kubelet mounts the HostPath volume before the container starts.
+It validates and prepares the host path defined in path based on the type in the hostPath configuration.

 • DirectoryOrCreate: Checks whether the host path exists.
-If it does not, the kubelet creates an empty directory with 0755 permissions.
-The owner and group of the directory match those of the kubelet.
+If not, creates an empty directory with 0755 permissions, with ownership and group matching the kubelet.

 • Directory: Checks that the host path exists and is a directory.
 If not, the pod fails to start.

 • FileOrCreate: Checks whether the host path exists.
-If it does not, the kubelet creates an empty file with 0644 permissions.
-The owner and group of the file match those of the kubelet.
+If not, creates an empty file with 0644 permissions, with ownership and group matching the kubelet.

 • File: Checks that the host path exists and is a file.
 If not, the pod fails to start.

 Once validated, the kubelet bind-mounts the host path into the container.
-All subsequent read and write operations on the mount point are performed directly on the host node's file system.
+All read and write operations on the mount point go directly to the host node's file system.

 Usage methods

-• Mount a HostPath volume directly in a pod: Define the hostPath directly in the volumes section of the pod manifest.
-This method is simple but tightly couples storage to the application.
-It is not recommended for production applications that require long-term maintenance or may need future storage changes.
+• Mount a HostPath volume directly in a pod: Define the hostPath directly in the pod manifest's volumes section.
+Simple but tightly couples storage to the application.
+Not recommended for production workloads that require long-term maintenance or may need storage changes.

-• Mount a HostPath volume by using a PV and PVC: Define the hostPath in a standalone PV, which a pod then requests by using a PVC.
-This decouples storage from the application, allowing you to manage the underlying storage independently without modifying the pod configuration.
+• Mount a HostPath volume by using a PV and PVC: Define the hostPath in a standalone PV, which a pod requests via a PVC.
+Decouples storage from the application, letting you manage storage independently without modifying the pod configuration.

 Applicability

-This feature is supported only on ECS nodes.
-Using HostPath volumes on local disks is not recommended.
-This feature is not available for serverless compute resources, such as ECI and ACS.
+Supported only on ECS nodes.
+Not available for serverless compute resources such as ECI and ACS.
+Not recommended on local disks.

 Method one: Direct HostPath mount